Girls Who Drive.

 Both are bad driving habits that can put you and other drivers in danger.

-• Find the cause.
 If you find yourself constantly going too fast or too slow, take a look at why that might be.
 Are you driving too fast because you’re running late?
 Or are you driving too slow because you’re not confident in your skills?
 Once you figure out the root of the problem, you can start working on fixing it.

 6. You lack confidence

-Being a good driver isn’t just about knowing what to do, it’s also about feeling confident in your abilities.
+Being a good driver isn’t just about knowing what to do; it’s also about feeling confident in your abilities.

-If you’re constantly second-guessing yourself or overthinking every move, then it’s going to be hard to focus on the task at hand.
+If you’re constantly second-guessing yourself or overthinking every move, you’re not going to drive well.

-• Be prepared.
 One of the best ways to feel confident is to be prepared for anything that might happen while you’re driving.
 Make sure you know the route you’re taking and avoid distractions so that you can focus on the task at hand.

 7. You don’t learn from your mistakes